ibm-cloud-docs/containers/cs_users.md

 **What if I don't want to assign the API key owner or credentials owner the Super User infrastructure role?**</br>

-For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud ks credential-set` command.
+For compliance, security, or billing reasons, you might not want to give the **Super User** infrastructure role to the user who sets the API key or whose credentials are set with the `ibmcloud ks credentials-set` command.
 However, if this user doesn't have the **Super User** role, then infrastructure-related actions, such as creating a cluster or reloading a worker node, can fail.
 Instead of using IAM platform roles to control users' infrastructure access, you must [set specific IBM Cloud infrastructure (SoftLayer) permissions](#infra_access) for users.

 **How do I set up the API key for my cluster?**</br>